anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 ### Encoding hierarchical domain labels in the _Dicionário da Academia de Ciências_

-In the first example we show how to encode an entry which has a sense that has been marked with a domain label.
-In this case the entry is for the Portuguese word _cristalografia_ 'crystallography' from the Portuguese Academy Dictionary which as the following diagram shows has one sense and this sense is marked with the label MINERALOGIA referring to the domain of mineralogy.
+In the first example we show how to encode an entry which has a sense that has been marked with a domain label and where the domain referred to is part of a hierarchy of domains.
+In this case the entry is for the Portuguese word _cristalografia_ 'crystallography' from the _Dicionário da Academia de Ciências_.
+As the following diagram shows this entry has one sense which is marked with the label MINERALOGIA referring to the domain of mineralogy.

 ![Cristalografia Example![cristalografia_DLP](https://user-images.githubusercontent.com/45368069/227588665-33146354-1dd5-4497-9594-f5c1567008e9.png)
 ](Examples/cristalografia_DLP.png "Cristalografia Example")
 <!--![Cristalografia Example](Examples/cristalografia_DLP.png "Cristalografia Example")-->

-Some additional information which is relevant for our example is that the domain of MINERALOGIA in the Portuguese Academy Dictionary subject hierarchy is a subdomain of GEOLOGIA 'geology' which is in turn a subdomain of CIENCAS DA TERRA 'earth sciences'.
-We can represent the entry as follows in RDF using the following vocabularies: OntoLex-Lemon, lexinfo, and SKOS.
+Some additional information relevant for our example is that the domain of MINERALOGIA is a subdomain of GEOLOGIA 'geology'  in the _Dicionário da Academia de Ciências_ subject hierarchy and this is in turn a subdomain of CIENCAS DA TERRA 'earth sciences'.
+We can use represent these domains and their interrelations as follows using the SKOS vocabulary:

       <http://example.org/class/mineralogia> rdf:type  skos:Concept;
         skos:prefLabel "mineralogia"@pt;